Significant and meaningful reduction of TD severity at

 ~97% plan to continue

-taking AUSTEDO XR
+taking AUSTEDO XR4

 Disclaimer at bottom of screen: